woovibr/jobs/challenges/crud-bank-graphql-relay.md

 Your repository must be open-sourced

 #### Finishing the challenge
-After finishing the challenge, push the GitHub repo, then sent an email to danilo@woovi.com or call on dm twitter to set up a call [https://twitter.com/daniloab_](https://twitter.com/daniloab_)
+After finishing the challenge, push the GitHub repo, then send an email to sibelius@woovi.com or call on dm X to set up a call [https://x.com/sseraphini](https://x.com/sseraphini)